Totem Bight State Historical Park: Description and history

 The park is located on the former site of a traditional Native campground known as Mud Village and Mud Bight Village.
 It contains a collection of totem poles and a replica of a traditional chieftain's house.
 This wood-frame structure has a low oval entrance, leading into a square chamber with a central fire pit, decorated with carved "house posts".
 A stylized raven adorns the main facade.
-The carvings on the house were executed by Charles Brown, a Native of Saxman.
+The carvings on the house were executed by Charles Brown, a Tlingit of Saxman.

-The United States Forest Service used Civilian Conservation Corps (CCC) funds to hire skilled carvers from among the older Native Alaskans to repair or duplicate totem poles that were abandoned when the natives moved to communities where work was available.
+The United States Forest Service used Civilian Conservation Corps (CCC) funds to hire skilled carvers from among the older Alaska Natives to repair or duplicate totem poles that were abandoned when the natives moved to communities where work was available.
 The CCC project built the community house and placed 15 totem poles, most of them replicas of 19th-century poles.
 At statehood in 1959, title to the land passed from the federal government to the State of Alaska.

 The historic site, comprising 8.5 acre of the park, was added to the National Register of Historic Places on October 27, 1970.